 Who is the best mattress retailer?

-On the question of retailers, Consumer Reports ranked the Original Mattress Factory stores as the top choice for customer satisfaction.
-Costco Wholesale was a close second.
+On the question of retailers, Consumer Reports ranked Amazon as the top choice for customer satisfaction, followed closely by the Original Mattress Factory.

-The high placement for Costco may reflect their return policy on mattresses: A full money back refund without penalty and no time limit.
+That said, Costco has a great return policy on mattresses: A full money back refund without penalty and no time limit.
 That really makes Costco stand apart!

-I particularly like the warehouse clubs for mattress shopping, and I’ve long advised people to test the mattress right there in the store for an extended period.
-Bring a book or tablet to Costco or Sam’s Club and get those mattresses off the displays or yank them off the walls.
+Clark loves the warehouse clubs for mattress shopping, and he’s long advised people to test the mattress right there in the store for an extended period.
+Just bring a book or your phone to Costco or Sam’s Club and get those mattresses off the displays or yank them off the walls.
 Then lay there for 15 minutes and see how you like the feel before you buy.

-There’s one more option I want to mention to you.
-Casper is a new mattress company that’s beloved by millennials.
-Their mattress comes via package delivery in this tiny box and you open it and watch it unfold before your eyes.
+Meanwhile, we’d be remiss if we didn’t mention Casper, which is a new mattress company that’s beloved by millennials.
+Casper’s mattresses come via package delivery in this tiny box.
+You open it up and watch the bed unfold before your eyes.
 The mattress, which sells for between $500 and $950, is made of memory foam and latex.

 Here’s the reason a lot of young people really like this company: Casper gives you 100 nights to test out their mattress.
 If you don’t like it, you send it back for 100% refund.